How to reset your Wordpress password

 You will also need to know the name of the database associated with the site.
 You can find this within the site's

 Once you are logged in to cPanel you'll need to access phpMyAdmin from the Databases section by clicking the phpMyAdmin icon.

-You'll then see a list of the tables, your database may contain more tables than shown in this image.
-All the tables will have a prefix - yours will be different, but it's the part before the underscore in the table name.
-In the image below the prefix is wpe3.
-You are looking for the table ending _users
+- You'll then see a list of the tables.
+(Your database may contain more tables than shown in this GIF.)
+All of the tables will have a prefix and these will be different.
+In the image above, the prefix is "WP".
+You are looking for a table ending in _users.

-Click on this _users table and you'll see a list of the user accounts.
+- Click on the _users table and you will see a list of the user accounts.

-Click Edit next to the account whose password you'd like to reset.
+- Click "Edit" beside the account whose password you would like to reset.

 You should see a green success message.
 You can now use the password you entered to login for this user.